ivenms/github-media-recorder/README.md

 1. The app will show detailed instructions when you first run it
 2. You'll need to create a token with `repo` scope
-3. The token is stored securely in your browser's local storage
+3. The token is stored securely using Zustand's persistent storage

 ## Deployment